daviddalpiaz/stat-online/README.md

 This document is now, and will likely always be a work in progress.

-- **Note:** Minor edits were performed in Fall 2022, but beware of outdating information from Spring 2022 that is now likely out-of-date, for example references to Compass, Piazza, etc.
+- **Note:** Minor edits were performed in Fall 2022, but beware of outdated information from Spring 2020 that is now likely out-of-date, for example references to Compass, Piazza, etc.

 ## General Wisdom